elperez/adslot-search-ui/README.md

 7. [Other tasks](#other-tasks)

 ## Introduction
-This project aims to display site that contain a match between user-entered keywords (separated by comma) with site name and site category with user-entered keywords.
+This project aims to display site that contain a match between user-entered keywords (separated by comma) with site name and category.

 ### Assumptions
 * This project assumes that the data entered are correct.
 For example, the category numbers of the site is within range of the category list.